igor725/input_ps4/README.md

 ## Building

+> [!WARNING]
+> Neither batch nor make script will successfully build this project with the latest OpenOrbis release (v0.5.2), you should apply libScePad header patches from the `padpatch` directory!

 To build this project, the developer will need clang, which is provided in the toolchain.
 The `OO_PS4_TOOLCHAIN` environment variable will also need to be set to the root directory of the SDK installation.

 __Windows__